Definitions: What Is a Team Charter?

 Second Element of a Successful Team Charter: Mission & Vision Objectives

-Once the background and leadership of the team has been established, you can begin to focus on the deeper aspects of the charter.
-These will become elements of the North Star: the guiding principles that all the team activities should support and roll up to.
-Key items to discuss include:
+Once you have established the background and leadership of the team, you can focus on the deeper aspects of the charter.
+These items will become the guiding principles that all team activities should support.

 - Decide what success looks like.
 How is it measured?